smarthomej/addons/README.md

 If you want to upgrade after a new version is released, you have to manually uninstall and re-install the binding.
 Your configurations (binding-configurations and thing configurations) are safe and will be picked up by the new version.
 Things will automatically update their type/definition where necessary.

+Add-ons will automatically be upgraded to the latest version if you upgrade your openHAB installation.

 *Attention:* Even though we try to reduce breaking changes to an absolute minimum, please always look at the release notes prior to updating.